-The sweeping view of Harpers Ferry and the Potomac River from Maryland Heights is stunning.
-Be aware that there are not any barriers to protect hikers, either from wildlife or natural hazards such as slippery rock formations.
-There have been fatalities.
+The scenic views of Harpers Ferry and the Potomac River from Maryland Heights is stunning.
+Be aware that there are not any barriers to protect hikers, either from wildlife or natural hazards such as slippery rock formations and there have been fatalities.

 After descending the mountain, make your way to the center of the town and take in the sites.
 The Harpers Ferry National Historical Park is a must-see.
-The park includes the John Brown Museum, which tells the story of the abolitionist who led a raid on Harpers Ferry in 1859 in an attempt to start a slave uprising.
+The park includes a museum dedicated to the abolitionist John Brown who led a raid on Harpers Ferry in 1859 in an attempt to start a slave uprising.

 The fort was used as a prison, powder magazine, and possibly a supply house during the Civil War.
 It was the only Armory building to not be destroyed during the Civil War.